rustyrussell/lightning/doc/STYLE.md

 `tal_free()` can free a const pointer (also, that it returns `NULL`, for convenience).

+## Prefer Variable Declarations At Top of Block

+Pre-ISO C you had to declare all your variables before any statements.
+This is still a good habit, as it keeps them out of the way, but there are two main exceptions: for-loop variables which aren't needed outside the loop should be declared inside, e.g. `for (size_t i = 0; i
+< len; i++).` And variables only needed inside `#if` statements can be
+declared there.

+## Prefer `#if` to `#ifdef`.

+Most preprocessor definitions, particularly `DEVELOPER` and `EXPERIMENTAL_FEATURES`, are defined to 1 if enabled, and 0 if disabled.
+This means you MUST use `#if` instead of `#ifdef`.

+This has the advantage that if you make a typo such as `#if DEELOPER`, gcc's `-Wundef` will give you an error.

+The exception: `COMPAT_` settings are #ifdef.
+Sorry.

+## Use CCAN Helpers

+There are many helpers in CCAN which provide additional sanity checks.
+It's generally worth reading ccan/ccan/*/_info, but here are some trivial ones which you might use almost anywhere:

+* BUILD_ASSERT() ensures something is true at compile time, such as two types being the same size.
+* cast_const() ensures you're only removing const, not changing type.
+* PRINTF_FMT() tells the compiler to check format strings.
+* WARN_UNUSED_RESULT forces everyone to do something with the result of a function.
+* memeq() compares to memory ranges for equality.
+* streq() compares two strings, with a clearer semantic than strcmp.
+* STRUCTEQ_DEF() helps you define ...eq functions for structures.

 ## Typesafety Is Worth Some Pain

 If code is typesafe, refactoring is as simple as changing a type and